A Boogie wit da Hoodie

 Artist Julius Dubose (born on December 6, 1995), known professionally as A Boogie wit da Hoodie or simply A Boogie, is an American rapper.
-He released his debut studio album, The Bigger Artist, via Atlantic Records in 2017.
+He signed with Atlantic Records to release his debut studio album, The Bigger Artist (2017).
 Led by the Billboard Hot 100-top 20 single "Drowning" (featuring Kodak Black), the album was met with critical praise and peaked at number four on the Billboard 200.

 His second album, Hoodie SZN (2018), peaked atop the Billboard 200, while his third, Artist 2.0 (2020) peaked at number two; the albums were met with divided critical reception and supported by his second and third top 20 singles, "Look Back at It" and "Numbers" (featuring Roddy Ricch, Gunna and London on da Track), respectively.
 At the BET Awards 2018, Dubose was nominated for Best New Artist.
 His fourth album, Me vs. Myself (2022), peaked at number six on the Billboard 200 and received positive reviews.
 His fifth album, Better Off Alone received continued praise despite commercial failure.

-Dubose’s stage name is derived from the character "Ace Boogie" from the 2002 film Paid in Full, and because he frequently wore hoodies, friends gave him the nickname "A Boogie wit da Hoodie".
+Dubose's stage name is derived from the character "Ace Boogie" from the 2002 film Paid in Full, and because he frequently wore hoodies, friends gave him the nickname "A Boogie wit da Hoodie".
 Dubose starred in his documentary film The Rise of Artist Dubose, released on Facebook Watch on November 15, 2024.

 Early life and education

 Artist Julius Dubose was born on December 6, 1995, in the Highbridge neighborhood of the Bronx, New York City.
 Dubose was raised in Highbridge and began rapping at age twelve after listening to Kanye West and 50 Cent.
 He attended Dewitt Clinton High School, where he expanded upon rapping during his freshman year, engaging in cyphers at lunchtime by performing rhymes he had already written and stored in a large notebook he carried with him.
 Remarking on his time in high school to XXL, he said, "I was regular, nobody really noticed me.
 I was the one in the back of the classroom, quiet."

 Growing up, Dubose frequently got into legal trouble, mainly for selling cannabis and narcotics.
-After finding out what he was doing, Dubose’s parents sent him to Florida as punishment.
+After finding out what he was doing, Dubose's parents sent him to Florida as punishment.
 He attended Fort Pierce Central in Fort Pierce, Florida.
 In Florida, Dubose was kept under house arrest.
-During this confinement, he began to work on his artistry, starting off by tweaking his self-composed rhymes and gradually leading one thing to another.
+During this confinement, he began to work on his artistry, starting off by tweaking his self-composed rhymes and gradually one thing leading to another.
 He built an amateur studio inside the apartment that he lived in.
 Following his high school graduation, Dubose continued to focus on his music while working jobs in different sectors, including construction and pizza delivery.